Nature has given us

 stop bullets and knives—often described as being "five times

 stronger than steel on an equal weight basis."
-It has many

-brake pads.
 Let's take a closer look at how it's made and what makes

 it so tough!